Corey Haim: The Two Coreys and final years

 In the early 2000s, Haim attempted to support himself by selling clumps of his hair and an extracted molar on eBay.
 The tooth reached $150 before being pulled from the listings in line with eBay's restrictions on the sale of body parts.
 On February 7, 2008, Haim ran a paid advertisement in the Hollywood trade publication Variety with a full-page photo, stating: "This is not a stunt.
 I'm back.
 I'm ready to work.
 I'm ready to make amends".
 In February 2008, filming commenced in Vancouver for Lost Boys: The Tribe, a direct-to-DVD sequel featuring few of the original cast.
 Haim wept when he was told on-camera that there was no role for him in the film.
 He later was scheduled to film a cameo appearance, but turned up on the set obviously under the influence and was unable to remember his lines.
 A&E canceled The Two Coreys midway through its second season in July 2008.

 Amid the Two Coreys' well-publicized estrangement came unconfirmed reports that Warner Bros. planned to release a Lost Boys 3—with their characters facing off.
 Feldman was confirmed to star in and act as executive producer of Lost Boys: The Thirst.
 In July 2008, Haim completed filming on the gambling comedy Shark City in Toronto with Vivica A. Fox, Carlo Rota and David Phillips.
 Haim and G Tom Mac developed an idea for a reality show called Lost Boy Found, documenting Haim's addiction and recovery through music at Mac's studio, where he had been given a place to stay.
 Mac pledged that if Haim stayed clean, he would allow him to come on tour and perform with him.
 A pilot was filmed, but the show was not picked up.

-In 2009, Crank: High Voltage was released, which saw Haim sporting a blonde mullet alongside Jason Statham, Amy Smart and Dwight Yoakam.
+In 2009, Crank: High Voltage was released, which saw Haim sporting a blonde mullet alongside Jason Statham, Amy Smart, and Dwight Yoakam.
 Haim completed two films scheduled for a 2010 release: the thriller American Sunset, in which he played a man who is abducted in the search for his missing wife, and Decisions, shot in December 2009, in which his character is a cop working with troubled kids.
-After American Sunset wrapped in New Brunswick, Canada on June 18, 2009.
+American Sunset wrapped in New Brunswick, Canada, on June 18, 2009.
 Haim was attached to several films scheduled to go into production in 2010.
 In his final days, he was working on The Dead Sea, a film in which mercenaries on a naval ship are trapped by zombies.
 He requested a "clean set" from producers to reduce temptation, although his fellow cast members commented on his hyperactivity and need for attention.
 Haim came to the set on his days off.